-As many as 15 petitions accepted by the tribunals are against PML-N - the party with the highest number of seats in the National Assembly.
-Ten petitions cite independent candidates as respondents; eight cite PPPP, while three cite returned candidates of PTI.
-Table 3.2 gives the number of petitions and their respondents which have been decided or disposed of by the tribunals:
+On the other hand, 19 accepted petitions are against PML-N - the party with the highest number of seats in the National Assembly.
+Twelve petitions cite independent candidates as respondents; followed by PPPP (nine) and PTI (four) and JUI-F (two).
+Table 3.2 gives the details of petitions and their respondents: